 This post may contain affiliate links.
 See my disclosure policy.

 Tandoori chicken is, in my opinion, the most popular and tasty Indian dish ever.
 It features chicken marinated in yogurt and spices.
 Traditionally, the chicken is then cooked in a tandoor, which is a clay oven.
+In my version, I oven-bake it, and it honestly tastes like something from a restaurant!

-Ingredients needed
+Key Ingredients

 - Chicken.
-I prefer using chicken leg quarters for this recipe because they are fatty, flavorful, and has the bone intact.
+I prefer using chicken leg quarters for this recipe because they are fatty, flavorful, and have the bone intact.
 You can also use a mix of chicken legs and drumsticks.
 If you want boneless chicken, opt for chicken thighs.

 - Lemon juice.
 Optional, but if your yogurt is NOT on the tard side, add 1 teaspoon of lemon or lime juice.